 I Can’t Manage Time (part one of five)

-In the five days leading up to this Saturday’s workshop, Do You Have Time or Does Time Have You?, I’ll be posting daily about the ideas that work best for me when it comes to time.
+In the five days leading up to the workshop Do You Have Time or Does Time Have You?, I’ll be posting daily about the ideas that work best for me when it comes to time.

 Part One: I Can’t Manage Time